 I will let you in on a deep dark secret, growing up my Mom was not exactly a cook.
 I won’t completely blame her, it was more due to circumstance, she was a single working mom struggling to keep it all together.
 Holidays really became some of the few times my Mom would cook.
 I must say I don’t ever recall Squash Casserole ever being on the menu.

-I think as we get older and become parents ourselves there are things that you want to do different for your children.
-One of those, as most of you know already, was my being a stay at home Mom.
-I was a working Mom for many years but as soon as our life circumstances allowed it we decided the sacrifices our children were making were far to great.
+I think as we get older and become parents ourselves there are things that you want to do differently for your children.
+One of those, as most of you know already, was my being a stay-at-home Mom.
+I was a working Mom for many years but as soon as our life circumstances allowed it we decided the sacrifices our children were making were far too great.
 That is one decision we have never looked back on.

 How to Make

-Step 1:Start by cooking the squash and sweet onion on a skillet on the stove.
+Step 1:Start by cooking the squash and sweet onion in a skillet on the stove.